amandaguglieri/hackinglife/docs/cpts-labs.md

 Results: 10

-**Using Bloodhound, determine how many Kerberoastable accounts exist within the INLANEFREIGHT domain.
+RDP to 10.129.147.147 (ACADEMY-EA-MS01) with user "htb-student" and password "Academy_student_AD!". **Using Bloodhound, determine how many Kerberoastable accounts exist within the INLANEFREIGHT domain.
 (Submit the number as the answer)**

 [For installing and using bloodhound](bloodhound.md).